cloudmaven/documentation/pages/faq/faq.md

 take to finish.
 Modifying this task to run on a larger cluster might require time and effort; but comes with the benefit of finishing faster.
 On the cloud the 'larger cluster' can be enormous; it can be instantly available; and costs the same per compute task as the small cluster.
-That is: On the cloud ten computers running for 100 hours costs the same as 1000 computers running for one hour, broadly speaking.
+That is: On the cloud ten computers running for 100 hours costs the same as 1000 computers running for one hour broadly speaking.
-This is scaling *up*.
+This is called scaling *up*.

-Then when you are developing code you may not need powerful computers.
-The cloud enables you to move your work environment to a small cheaper computer for this.
+When you are developing code you may not need powerful computers.
+On the cloud you move your work environment to a small cheap computer.
 You can also **Stop** your cloud computer when it is not in use -- say over the weekend -- so that you are paying only a few cents to store the digital image of your work environment.
 Everything can be restarted again in a matter of a few minutes as needed.
-This is scaling *down*.
+This is called scaling *down*.

 ## Q: What is the cloud good for?

 Reproducible research.
 Data science.
 Collaboration.
 Data sharing.
+Data security.